Guidance - Occupational Health Referrals

 Further information on reasonable adjustments can be found at Guidance - Considering Reasonable Adjustments.
 It is also essential that all managers/supervisors complete the mandatory Implementing Reasonable Adjustments e-training on Moodle.

 The Occupational Health Referral Form

 Referrals should be made using Form - Occupational Health Health Referral.
 This is an electronic form managed through the Ivanti System.

 The referral form is crucial to obtaining useful information and advice from Occupational Health and as such it is vital that it is completed fully.
-It is essential that Managers discuss the referral with the employee being referred and managers should understand that a copy of the referral will be provided to the employee.
+It is essential that Managers discuss their plans for the referral with the employee being referred and managers should understand that a copy of the referral will be provided to the employee.
 This ensures that the employee is fully aware of why they are being referred and what questions are being asked of the Occupational Health Unit.
-FAQs - Occupational Health (Employee Information) should be shared with the employee at the time of their referral.
+FAQs - Occupational Health (Employee Information) should also be shared with the employee for their information.